americanpossum/paferalib/README.md

 	It is quite possible for a model to have all three ways of identifying, in which case the database will first use the unique IDs, then try to use the SUIDs, then finally use the AUTO_INCREMENT ID.

+	Note that using unique IDs automatically creates an unique index for the fields in the database as well for efficiency.

 + fields

 	The fields is the real definition of the SQL CREATE TABLE statement.
 It contains an array whose keys are the field names and the values are the field definitions.
 The definitions are an array in the form [type, validator, extra] with only the type required.

-	Available types are the common SQL types INT, NUMERIC, TEXT, BLOB along with some custom Paferalib types:
+	Available types are the common SQL types INT, FLOAT, TEXT, BLOB along with some custom Paferalib types:

 	+ DATETIME